-Unfortunately, the combined cross section multiplied by the branching ratio for $p\bar{p} \rightarrow Z \rightarrow ll$ is an order of magnitude lower than the cross section for $p\bar{p} \rightarrow W \rightarrow l\nu$ , which gives only limited statistics in the Z channel.
+an order of magnitude lower than the cross-section for $p\bar{p} \to W \to l\nu$ , giving only limited statistics in the Z channel.
 Nevertheless, it is still instructive to compare the yield of tags in the Z sample with the results of the background calculations.
-This is especially true in light of the fact that two out of the three $Z + \ge 3$ jets events collected by CDF during Run Ia contained one vertextagged jet (F. Abe et al., 1994a,f).
+This is especially true in light of the fact that two out of the three $Z+\geq 3$ jets events collected by CDF during run Ia contained one vertex-tagged jet (F. Abe et al., 1994a).

 The results of the tagging algorithms on Z+ jets events are displayed in Table XIII.
-With the higherluminosity data sample, the number of tags in the Z+ jets data is fully consistent with the background expectations, within the limited statistics.
+With the higher luminosity data sample, the number of tags in the Z+ jets data is fully consistent with the background expectations, within the limited statistics.
 There is no evidence for an anomalously high tagging rate in Z events.

-To summarize, the CDF and D0 background calculations have been proved to be reliable and, within the statistical and systematic uncertainties, have been shown to be able to account for the rate of tagged jets in both Z+ jets and W+ 1 and 2 jets.
-There is significant evidence for the presence of an excess of b jets in the $W+\ge 3$ jets sample.
-The largest excess is seen in the CDF vertex-tag analysis, which has the highest efficiency and the best signal-to-background ratio.
-The statistical significances of these excesses, which are consistent in size with the expected $t\bar{t}$ contribution, will be discussed in Sec.
-VIII.D.
+To summarize, the CDF and D0 background calculations have been proved to be reliable and, within the statistical and systematic uncertainties, they have been shown to be able to account for the rate of tagged jets in both Z+ jets and W+ 1 and 2 jets.
+There is significant evidence for the presence of an excess of b-jets in the $W+ \geq 3$ jets sample.
+The largest excess is seen in the CDF vertex tag analysis, which has the highest efficiency and the best signal-to-background.
+The statistical significances of these excesses, which are consistent in size with the expected $t\bar{t}$ contribution, will be discussed in Section VIII.D.

-It is very natural to attribute these excesses to a $t\bar{t}$ component in the data, although they could also be due to some source of W+ heavy-flavor production beyond standard QCD processes.
-As we will show in Sec.
-VIII.C, additional evidence for the existence of the top quark can be obtained by kinematic studies of lepton + jets events.
-Furthermore, studies of invariant masses in lepton + jets events show evidence for both $t \rightarrow Wb, W \rightarrow l\nu$ and $t \rightarrow Wb, W \rightarrow q\bar{q}$ (see Sec.
-IX).
+It is very natural to attribute these excesses to a $t\bar{t}$ component in the data, although they could also be due to some source of W+ heavy flavor production beyond standard QCD processes.
+As we will show in Section VIII.C, additional evidence for the existence of the top quark can be obtained by kinematic studies of lepton + jets events.
+Furthermore, studies of invariant masses in lepton + jets events show evidence for both $t \to Wb$ ; $W \to l\nu$ and $t \to Wb$ ; $W \to q\bar{q}$ , see Section IX.